Delray Beach Car Accident Attorney

 - Wrongful death

 Florida is a no-fault auto insurance state.
-For this reason, all motorists
+This means each driver is required

 When you are involved in a car accident, you will need to file a claim

 under your PIP first, regardless of who is at fault.
 If you meet or exceed

 your PIP policy coverage, you can step outside the no-fault system to